Pelmeshek1706/inth20_hackaton/README.md

 ## General pipeline overview

 ### Face detection
 We use ready-made solution from OpenCV for face detection and cropping.
 We set `minNeighbors` parameter to 45 to reduce the number of false positive instances and get more accurate face pictures.
+As a result, we obtain ~8.4k images for training.

 ### Generating vector representations from cropped images
 We use [VGGFace model](https://github.com/YaleDHLab/vggface) with ResNet50 backbone to generate 2048-dimensional image embeddings.
 This step is done to extract informative features before clustering the images.